chungg/chungg.github.io/_posts/2018-01-04-dammit-python-threads.markdown

 100 loops, best of 3: 4.87 ms per loop
 {% endhighlight %}

-where this becomes arguably interesting is when i change the targets to interact with remote targets. when writing to a machine with a ping of ~400µs:
+Where this becomes arguably interesting is when i change the targets to interact with remote targets.
+When writing to a machine with a ping of ~400µs:

 {% highlight python %}
 # single-threaded
 timeit executor(read_work_write_file, [('/mnt/tmp', f) for f in files], 1)